hemisemidemipresent/btd6-modding-tutorial/README.md

 The mod helper adds a new button to the bottom right of the main menu which allows you to access the mod browser, where you can find a bunch of mods as well as mod repositories.

-You can also get mods from these discord servers:
+You can also get mods from this discord server:

-[BTD6 Mods and Discussions](https://discord.gg/hENWNsd5pY) : Most public mods are here
+[BTD6 Mods and Discussions](https://discord.gg/hENWNsd5pY) : Most public mods are here.
+You will need to verify your Steam account to see the mod list.
+If you have the game on Epic then use the in-game mod browser.

-[1330 Studios](https://discord.gg/cqRqrvjv68) : Most public mods are here too.
-Tewtiy also gets his mods from here (note that some of them aren't public, especially older ones)

 Avoid using Nexus mods as the vast majority of them are outdated/stolen.